Juror released after difficulty viewing video from Memorial Day triple homicide at apartment pool

 “I couldn’t see her after that,” Brown said through tears.

+The siblings’ mother, LaToya Coleman, is to go on trial in December on charges that she helped to pair flee to Texas to avoid arrest.

-Kaleb Turner pleaded guilty in 2023 as an accessory after the fact to second-degree murder in the killings.
+One of the witnesses called by the state, Kaleb Turner, pleaded guilty in 2023 as an accessory after the fact to second-degree murder in the killings.
 He was given probation and a deferred sentence.
 Earlier this month, the Probation and Parole office asked to have his probation revoked.
 A hearing was set for Sept.
 3.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.